Enhancing Vision-Language Model Reliability with Uncertainty-Guided Dropout Decoding: Abstract

 \section{Abstract}

-Large vision-language models (LVLMs) demonstrate remarkable capabilities in multimodal tasks but are prone to misinterpreting visual inputs, often resulting in hallucinations and unreliable outputs.
-To address these challenges, we propose \algname, a novel inference-time approach that quantifies the uncertainty of visual tokens and selectively masks uncertain tokens to improve decoding.
+Large vision-language models (LVLMs) excel at multimodal tasks but are prone to misinterpreting visual inputs, often resulting in hallucinations and unreliable outputs.
+We present \algname, a novel inference-time approach that quantifies the uncertainty of visual tokens and selectively masks uncertain tokens to improve decoding.
 Our method measures the uncertainty of each visual token by projecting it onto the text space and decomposing it into \textit{aleatoric} and \textit{epistemic} components.
 Specifically, we focus on \textit{epistemic} uncertainty, which captures perception-related errors more effectively.
 Inspired by dropout regularization, we introduce uncertainty-guided \textit{token dropout}, which applies the dropout principle to input visual tokens instead of model parameters, and during inference rather than training.
-By aggregating predictions from an ensemble of masked decoding contexts, \algname robustly mitigates errors arising from visual token misinterpretations.
+By aggregating predictions from an ensemble of masked decoding contexts, we can robustly mitigate errors arising from visual token misinterpretations.
 Evaluations on benchmarks including CHAIR, THRONE, and MMBench demonstrate that \algname significantly reduces object hallucinations (OH) and enhances both reliability and quality of LVLM outputs across diverse visual contexts.
 Code is released at \url{https://github.com/kigb/DropoutDecoding}.